 This is the first problem most businesses have with social.
 They think they have nothing worthwhile to say and share.
 They think their business is boring and uninteresting.
 The challenge here is to present what you do in an interesting manner.
 It is also important to understand that social media is about interacting, engaging and building a network as much as sharing every single detail of your business on a day to day basis.

 There is nothing more mind numbing than a business streaming their product portfolio, banal news and no signs of life.

 If you really can"t think of anything to send that is original just talk with other people.
 Have some interaction with other people in your niche, area.
 Take a little time every day each day to do it.

 We Don"t Have the Time – We are Massively Busy

 I worked with a guy who we used to call Spiderman as he always said he was “up the walls" he was always rushing around with a folder in hand, creased forehead and when at his desk had a look of steely concentration as he looked at the screen.

-All I can say is that you need to make the time.
+You need to make the time.
 Allocate 10-15 minutes per day to learn how to use the social tools you plan to use and improve your understanding of how people are actually sharing.
-As you learn how social works you will grow more confident with it.
+As you learn how social media works you will grow more confident with it"s usage.

 I am not saying they will be reaching for their credit cards to buy your products – of course not – but with hundreds of thousands of people in Ireland using social media a little work can expose you to a small percentage of them wit ha modest bit of work.